brianross93/consciousness/free_will_investigation_synthesis.md

 | Appeals to mystery | Quantitative simulations with p-values |

 **The difference is rigor:**
-- We specify WHERE (claustrum, microtubules)
+- We specify WHERE (L5p neurons, microtubules in apical trunk)
 - We specify WHEN (τ ~ 160ms, matching gamma rhythms)
 - We specify HOW (OR → MAPs → synaptic plasticity → avalanches)
 - We specify WHAT WOULD DISPROVE IT (no isotope effects, no magnetic field effects)